 Open registration for first trimester activities occurs in September.
-The cost is \$20 per club, per trimester.
-This fee helps cover materials and after-school snacks.
+There is no cost for clubs or tutoring for the 2022-23 school year as grants have been received to cover the costs of supplies and snacks.
 Staff members, volunteers, and tutors teach Extended Day lessons and activities.
 Some clubs run for a set period of time, for example one trimester.
 Others operate the entire year.